Desert Tortoise Rescue

 Our mission is dedicated to the survival of the desert tortoise through education and adoption programs, working closely with government and military agencies, schools, community groups and local businesses.

-And that is why the Joshua Tree Tortoise Rescue is in operation.
+And that is why Desert Tortoise Rescue is in operation.

 If you do find a desert tortoise, DO take pictures, get down and look at it, watch it to see how it moves and what it eats, and then walk away knowing how fortunate you are to have seen a vanishing, regal creature.